-Pelvic inflammatory diseasecan cause infertility as it damages the fallopian tubes, preventing fertilisation of the egg.
-It can also stop a fertilised egg from travelling along the fallopian tube, causing the egg to grow in the fallopian tube instead of the uterus.
+A pelvic inflammatory disease can cause infertility as it damages the fallopian tubes, preventing fertilization of the egg.
+It can also stop a fertilised egg from traveling along the fallopian tube, causing the egg to grow in the fallopian tube instead of the uterus.
 This is called an ectopic pregnancy and can be fatal if not treated early with emergency surgery.

 If the infection is not found and treated early, men can develop prostatitis (infection and swelling of the prostate gland), epididymo-orchitis (infection in the sperm-conducting tubes and testicles) and infertility.

 Infertility is usually defined as not being able to get pregnant despite trying for 12 months.
 However, it can take a normal, healthy couple 12 to 18 months to conceive.

 In chronic carrier states: 1-2 times per day for 10-14 days.
 If required,

 a drainage program can be added to prevent intoxication.

 • the disappearance of clinical symptoms,